Welshpool and Llanfair Light Railway: The Light Railways Act 1896

 In August 1896, the Light Railways Act 1896 (59 & 60 Vict. c.
 48) was passed, and this spurred further attempts at a railway to Llanfair Caereinion.
-The first of these was the Llanfair & Meifod Valley Light Railway Bill of 1896, which proposed a standard-gauge line from Arddleen about 8 miles north of Welshpool, through the Meifod Valley.
+The first of these was the Llanfair and Meifod Valley Light Railway Bill of 1896, which proposed a standard-gauge line from Arddleen about 8 miles north of Welshpool, through the Meifod Valley.

 In late December 1896, the mayor of Welshpool William Addie proposed a gauge railway called the Welshpool and Llanfair Light Railway.
 By March 1897, Addie had contracted with noted narrow-gauge promoter Everard Calthrop to assist in preparing a case for the inquiry.
-An application for a Light Railway Order was submitted to the Board of Trade in May 1897.
+An application for a light railway order was submitted to the Board of Trade in May 1897.
 Calthrop proposed the use of transporter wagons, 0-6-0 tank locomotives and a large "Barsi-type" locomotive for heavy market day traffic.
 At the August 1897 public inquiry Calthrop appeared, along with J. R. Dix manager of the Corris Railway.
 The enquiry considered both the Llanfair & Meifod Light Railway and the Welshpool and Llanfair Light Railway proposals.
 The commissioners took their time deciding.
 Meanwhile, the promoters of the W&LLR had approached the Cambrian Railways to have them pay for and construct the railway.
 After much time-consuming negotiations, the Cambrian agreed and on 8 September 1899, the Welshpool and Llanfair Light Railway Order 1899 was granted to begin construction of the line.